microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

     > **Note: Since Azure Arc-enabled app services is [currently in preview](https://docs.microsoft.com/en-us/azure/app-service/overview-arc-integration#public-preview-limitations), deployment regions availability is limited to East US and West Europe.**

 * Once Azure resources has been provisioned, you will be able to see it in Azure portal.
-At this point, the resource group should have **7 various Azure resources** deployed.
+At this point, the resource group should have **7 various Azure resources** deployed (If you chose to deploy Azure Bastion, you will have **8 Azure resources**).

     ![ARM template deployment completed](./01.png)